MillionConcepts/pdr/docs/supported_datasets.md

   - TES-TSDR PCT (support not planned)
   - TES-TSDR variable-length '.VAR' tables (support not planned)
   - MOLA AEDR and PEDR (support planned)
   - RSS Raw Data products with a "stream" or undefined RECORD_TYPE (support not planned)
   - RSS PostScript files from both Raw Data and Science Data Products (support not planned)
-  - MOC Compressed Standard Data Products (*Note: similar to the MSL MSSS Camera EDRs below, software for converting these files to uncompressed PDS3-style files exists in the archive.*)
+  - MOC Compressed Standard Data Products (*Note: much like the MSL MSSS Camera EDRs discussed below, software for converting these files to uncompressed PDS3-style files exists in the archive.*)
 #### MRO
   - RSS .tnf (support not planned)
   - MCS DDRs (support not planned)